kangarko/docs/docs/guides/installation/setup_and_run.md

 !!! danger
     Anyone with access to this token has **full access to your bot's account**, you should ensure that nobody has access to this token but you.
 Treat it like a username/password combination, but for bots.

+Click the images below to zoom them.

+TODO: Tell people to enable Developer Mode in Discord.

 <div class="grid cards" markdown>

 -   :material-plus-circle:{ .lg .middle } **Create a New Application**